 (j) An agency must complete an internal review of the plan at least annually, and after each actual emergency response, to evaluate its effectiveness and to update the plan as needed.

-(k) As part of the annual internal review, an agency must test the response phase of its emergency preparedness and response plan in a planned drill if not tested during an actual emergency response.
+(k) As part of the annual internal review, an agency must test the response phase of its emergency preparedness and response plan in a planned drill, if not tested during an actual emergency response.
 Except for a freestanding hospice inpatient unit, a planned drill can be limited to the agency's procedures for communicating with staff.

 (l) An agency must make a good faith effort to comply with the requirements of this section during a disaster.
 If the agency is unable to comply with any of the requirements of this section, it must document in the agency's records attempts of staff to follow procedures outlined in the agency's emergency preparedness and response plan.

 (m) An agency is not required to continue to provide care to clients in emergency situations that are beyond the agency's control and that make it impossible to provide services, such as when roads are impassable or when a client relocates to a place unknown to the agency.
-An agency may establish links to local emergency operations centers to determine a mechanism by which to approach specific areas within a disaster area in order for the agency to reach its clients.
+An agency may establish links to local emergency operations centers to determine a mechanism by which to approach specific areas within a disaster area for the agency to reach its clients.

-(n) If written records are damaged during a disaster, the agency must not reproduce or recreate client records except from existing electronic records.
+(n) If written records are damaged during a disaster, the agency must not reproduce or recreate client records, except from existing electronic records.
 Records reproduced from existing electronic records must include:

 (1) the date the record was reproduced;